VIDEO: Kenyon Martin's son is showing he gets up just like dad

-In his hey day, Kenyon Martin was one of the most explosive athletes in basketball.
-His son is now showing that the apple hasn’t fallen too far from the tree.
+In his heyday, Kenyon Martin was one of the most explosive athletes in basketball.
+His son is now showing the apple hasn’t fallen too far from the tree.

 Kenyon Martin Jr., a 15-year-old sophomore at Chaminade High in suburban Los Angeles, recently elevated for a dunk off an alley-oop in a move that was eerily similar to some of his father’s highlight reel moments.
 Really, it was eerily similar.